liyuan88/Term-2-P5/README.md

 ![equations](./CTE.png)

 # Timestep Lengeth (N) and Elapsed Duration (dt)
 There comes a trade off between the N and dt.
 The larger N provides more accuracy but slows down the model.
+I started out by playing around with N/dt combinations and tried 10/0.1, 15/0.1, 20/0.05.
+15/0.1 seems to provide a good balance between accuracy and calculation time.
+So that's what I am using for the model.

+# Polynomial Fitting and MPC Preprocessing